Mercenaries, Spies and Private Eyes: Reception

 In the November 1984 issue of Dragon (Issue 91), Ken Rolston criticized the lack of background material, saying, "There is little help on specific institutions like the CIA and FBI.
 Economics is glossed over (a practical decision, given the time period addressed), and in general there is insufficient support for campaign-level role-playing."
 However, Rolston liked the "pleasant, light and practical" writing style, and found two of the chapters in the rulebook, "The Art of Detection" and "Using Live Clues", especially useful, calling them "necessary reading for mystery FRP gamemasters."
 In conclusion, Rolston noted the lack of supporting adventures and other published material for the system.
 "There are few supplements available.
 If you purchase the game, expect to design most of the adventures yourself."

 In the February 1985 edition of Dragon (Issue 94), Arlen Walker was impressed that character background was an important part of the character creation process: "The background a player invents for his character is important in setting up the character, and MS&PE is one of the few games that acknowledges this."
 He also liked the combat system, with its emphasis on weapons other than firearms.
 "This might be considered a handicap if what you’re trying to do is role-play the A-Team, but it serves as a definite advantage if you’re trying to get your players to do something besides shoot anything that moves (and many things that don’t)."
 Walker concluded with an unequivocal recommendation: "If you’re planning on role-playing in the modern era, whether you’re interested in James Bond or George Smiley — or even Nero Wolfe —this would be an excellent system to choose.
 If you’re after a system which allows a great deal of freedom of action, both for referee and player, this is by far the best."

+In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan called it "a beautiful game and a remarkable design ... with rules that are simple enough for novices yet sophisticated enough to satisfy the most experienced gamers."
+The one issue Swan had with this game was its simplicity.
+"Because the game stresses simplicity, detail is necessarily understated, perhaps too much for players who insist on precision."
+Nonetheless, Swan gave this game an excellent rating of 3.5 out of 4, saying, it's a lot of fun, and easily one of the most ingenious private eye/secret agent RPGs ever published."